 Charlotte-Mecklenburg Storm Water Services (CMSWS) protects and improves the surface water quality of more than 3,000 miles of streams and numerous acres of lakes, ponds and wetlands.
-Unfortunately many of these surface waters have degraded water quality, habitat and aquatic life largely due to the impacts of historical stormwater management practices and urbanization.
+Unfortunately, many of these surface waters have degraded water quality, habitat and aquatic life largely due to the impacts of historical stormwater management practices and urbanization.
 The majority of streams in Charlotte-Mecklenburg are designated by the state as “impaired”, meaning that they are not clean enough to support swimming, fishing, or diverse and abundant aquatic life.

-CMSWS implements some of the most innovative surface water quality management programs in North Carolina, some which have been awarded national recognition.
+CMSWS implements some of the most innovative surface water quality management programs in North Carolina, some of which have been awarded national recognition.
 All of them are focused on the goal of improving the quality and usability of our surface waters such as streams and lakes.
 Information about these programs is organized on this surface water quality tab as follows:

 Monitoring: Monitoring techniques, the quality of local stream and lakes, and swimming and fish advisories

 Watershed Improvement: Watershed planning, stream and wetland restoration, mitigation banking, and pollution control programs

 Watershed Protection: Soil erosion and sediment control, the Post Construction Stormwater Control Ordinance, Best Management Practices, protection of buffers and floodplains

 Illegal Discharges: Programs that find, respond to, reduce and correct pollution sources for surface waters

 Pollution Prevention: Pollution prevention information for residents, businesses, employees, and multi-family housing complexes

 Education and Outreach: Resources and outreach programs that educate the community about stormwater and surface water quality